yilongsong/GAN-Based-Reconstruction-COMPS/README.md

 Our work examines the image-adaptive generative model, proposed in Hussein et al (2020), that purports to mitigate the limited representation capabilities of previous models in solving the image inverse problem.
-To this end, we implement the proposed model from Hussein et al (2020), which makes generators "image-adpative" to a specific test sample.
+To this end, we implement the proposed model from Hussein et al (2020), which makes generators "image-adaptive" to a specific test sample.
 This model consists of three successive optimization stages: the non-image-adaptive "compressed sensing using generative models" (CSGM), the image-adaptive step (IA), and the post-processing "back-projection" (BP).
 Our results demonstrate that the two image-adaptive approaches--IA and BP--can effectively improve reconstructions.